 We’ve all seen movies about the Middle Ages such as The Kingdom of Heaven or Excalibur, in which the valiant knight comes forth, sword held high, and attacks the embodiment of evil.
 The sword has long been a necessity of ancient warfare, and a representation of honor, power, and destruction.

-As we approach 2017, an exciting new category grows, and a disruptive brand is taking control of something that has been a staple of Asian cultures for thousands of years.
+An exciting new category grows, and a disruptive brand is taking control of something that has been a staple of Asian cultures for thousands of years.
 Wheatgrass, a frequently ordered ‘super-food’ at juice bars all over the country, gets a new cpg marketing direction and leadership group.

 Over the last 6 months, we have been working on accelerating the brand position of what is to become one of the biggest disruptions to the juicing and beverage industry in years.